AdaCore/gnatcoll-core/docs/traces.rst

 The code, as written, will end up looking for a file :file:`.gnatdebug` in the current directory.

+The function :code:`Parse_Config_File` must be called to indicate that you want to activate the traces.
+It must also end up finding a configuration file.
+If it does not, then none of the other functions will ever output anything.
+This is to make sure your application does not start printing extra output just because you happen to use an external library that uses :code:`GNATCOLL.Traces`.
+It also ensures that your application will not try to write to :code:`stdout` unless you think it is appropriate (since :code:`stdout` might not even exist in fact).

 You then need to declare each of the `trace_handle` that your application will use.
 The same handle can be declared several times, so the recommended approach is to declare locally in each package body the